Py-Us3r/py-us3r.github.io/_posts/2025-05-26-htb-writeup-knife.md

 ---
 layout: single
-title: Keeper - Hack The Box
+title: Knife - Hack The Box
-excerpt: "Keeper is an easy-difficulty Linux machine that features a support ticketing system that uses default credentials.
-Enumerating the service, we are able to see clear text credentials that lead to SSH access.
-With 'SSH' access, we can gain access to a KeePass database dump file, which we can leverage to retrieve the master password.
-With access to the 'Keepass' database, we can access the root 'SSH' keys, which are used to gain a privileged shell on the host."
+excerpt: "Knife is an easy difficulty Linux machine that features an application which is running on a backdoored version of PHP.
+This vulnerability is leveraged to obtain the foothold on the server.
+A sudo misconfiguration is then exploited to gain a root shell."
 date: 2025-05-26
 classes: wide
 header:
-  teaser: /img2/keeper.PNG
+  teaser: /img2/knife.png
   teaser_home_page: true
   icon: /img2/images/hackthebox.webp
 categories: